meliao/osdc_support/instances.rst

 What is a Snapshot?
 --------------------

-A snapshot preserves the state and data of a virtual machine at a given point in time.
+On the OSDC a "snapshot" preserves the state and data of a virtual machine at a given point in time.
+If a user installs software and packages on a plain vanilla image, they can take a snapshot so that new image can later be used by themselves or others.

-*	State refers to the virtual machine’s power state (for example, powered‐on, powered‐off, suspended).
-*	Data includes all the files that make‐up the virtual machine, including disks, memory, and other devices.

 On the OSDC you can publicly share your own snapshots or use already existing snapshots.
 This process will help users and labs from duplicating work.
 While currently in BETA, we're working on making changes to the metadata associated with snapshots so that users can provide descriptions of the software packages, general purpose of the snapshot, and other helpful information.

+..  topic::  Snapshotting Tip

+	Once a snapshot has completed in the OSDC console, we recommend launching a test version of that snapshot, and confirming its integrity before terminating the original VM that snapshot was taken from.

 As a general rule of thumb, anything installed using ``apt-get`` will be saved during a snapshot.
 Almost anything on the filesystem that's not in ``/tmp`` or ``/glusterfs`` will be saved.
 A helpful